AReyH/AReyH/README.md

 ### Hello, there.
 My name is Arturo!

-## I'm a Data Scientist/Mechanical Engineer.
+## I'm a Data Scientist

-- Currently working on implementing machine learning for predictive maintenance! 🏭
+- Currently finishing my Master of Data Science in The University of British Columbia
+- I have worked as a Data Scientist for 2+ years
 - I enjoy writing articles on Medium, mostly about small projects.
 - I also enjoy playing guitar and drums. 🎵
-- Currently learning Julia.👀
-- I'm part of Colombia's Mision TIC 2022 program!

 <br />